celestiaorg/networks/celestia-application.md

 ```sh
 celestia-appd tx staking delegate celesvaloper1q3v5cugc8cdpud87u4zwy0a74uxkk6u43cv6hd 1000000celes --from=$VALIDATOR_WALLET --chain-id=devnet-2
 ```
-If sucessfull, you should see a similar output as:
+If sucessful, you should see a similar output as:
 ```sh
 code: 0
 codespace: ""